Invest in Rental Property

 This is a testimonial in partnership with Fundrise.
 We earn a commission from partner links on Listen Money Matters.
 All opinions are my own.

 I’ve always been a hands-on investor, particularly in the realm of real estate.
-My wife and I are proud owners of three rental properties, and our cozy condo is the fruit of a successful fix-and-flip venture we undertook just two years ago.
-Recently, though, we’ve ventured into the exciting world of online real estate through Fundrise.
-So, did their platform live up to the buzz?
+My wife and I own rental properties, and our cozy house is the fruit of a successful fix-and-flip venture we undertook several years ago.
+We’ve ventured into the exciting world of online real estate through Fundrise.
+So, does their platform live up to the buzz?
 Get ready to find out in this Fundrise review.

 Real estate is both an essential part of our wealth-building strategy and something that holds particular interest for us.
 It’s a personal finance strategy that is, above all, focused on long-term investment growth.